Modern application development

 AI-powered user interface and application logic

 Infuse AI into both the user interface and business logic application layers to enhance user experiences and deepen business insights.
 Engage audiences globally by adding translation, chatbots, and voice for AI-enabled user interfaces.
-Enhance business logic with AI for scenarios like search, personalisation, document processing, image analytics, anomaly detection, and speech analytics.
+Enhance business logic with AI for scenarios like search, personalization, document processing, image analytics, anomaly detection, and speech analytics.

 Integration using out-of-the-box connectors and API management